textpattern/textpattern.github.io/themes/front-end-themes.md

 ## Sharing themes

 Sharing is about exporting and importing themes, and the software’s handling of shared themes when package contents are inconsistent with default requirements.
-In relation is the <i>themes</i> staging directory, found in your software’s installation location:
+In relation to it all is the staging directory, <i>themes</i>, in the root of your software’s installation location:

 * {:.directory--open} {root}
   * {:.directory} files